Renfield (film)

-Renfield is a 2023 American action comedy horror film inspired by characters from Bram Stoker's 1897 novel Dracula and its 1931 feature film adaptation.
-Produced and directed by Chris McKay, the film features Nicholas Hoult as the titular character, and co-stars Awkwafina, Ben Schwartz, Shohreh Aghdashloo, Brandon Scott Jones, Adrian Martinez, and Nicolas Cage.
-The story follows Renfield who, after decades as a grueling servant for Dracula, seeks a new purpose in life.
+Renfield is a 2023 American comedy horror film, with some characteristics of an action film.
+Renfield was inspired by characters from Bram Stoker's 1897 novel Dracula, as well as the 1931 Dracula feature film adaptation.
+Produced and directed by Chris McKay, Renfield features Nicholas Hoult as Renfield, and co-stars Awkwafina, Ben Schwartz, Shohreh Aghdashloo, Brandon Scott Jones, Adrian Martinez, and Nicolas Cage.
+The story follows Renfield who, after decades as a groveling servant for Count Dracula, seeks a new purpose in life.

-After the critical and commercial failure of The Mummy (2017) and subsequent fallout of a new Universal Monsters shared universe, Robert Kirkman pitched a reimagining of Dracula, leaning more into the comedic aspects of the story and focusing on the character of Renfield, which he would produce through his company Skybound Entertainment.
-Dexter Fletcher was originally announced as director in 2019, but McKay eventually replaced him, working off the script by Ryan Ridley and Kirkman's original pitch.
-Much of the cast joined between August 2021 to January 2022, and filming took place from February to August 2022.
-Marco Beltrami was hired to compose the film's score.
+After the critical and commercial failure of the 2017 reboot of The Mummy, and subsequent fallout of a new Universal Monsters shared universe, Robert Kirkman pitched a reimagining of Dracula, leaning more into the comedic aspects of the story and focusing on the character of Renfield, produced through his company Skybound Entertainment.
+Dexter Fletcher was originally attached as director in 2019, but McKay eventually replaced him, working off the script by Ryan Ridley and Kirkman's original pitch.
+Much of Renfields cast joined the production between August 2021 to January 2022, and filming took place from February to August 2022.
+Marco Beltrami composed the film's score.

-Renfield had its world premiere at the Overlook Film Festival on March 30, 2023, and was released in the United States on April 14, by Universal Pictures.
-The film received mixed reviews from critics and was a box-office bomb, grossing $26.9 million against a $65 million budget.
+Renfield had its world premiere at the Overlook Film Festival on March 30, 2023, and was released in the United States on April 14, 2023 by Universal Pictures.
+The film received mixed reviews from film critics, and was considered a box-office bomb, grossing $26.9 million on a $65 million budget.

 Plot

 In the early 20th century, Transylvanian vampire Count Dracula meets English lawyer R. M. Renfield.
-Renfield hopes to broker a land deal, and after proving to be a useful assistant, he ends up becoming Dracula's familiar, which grants him immortality and super strength and speed when he consumes bugs.
+Renfield hopes to broker a land deal, and after proving to be a useful assistant, he becomes Dracula's familiar, which grants him immortality and super strength and speed when he consumes bugs.

-Ninety years later, Renfield has grown weary of bringing victims to Dracula as well as the latter's abuse.
+Ninety years later, Renfield has grown weary of bringing victims to Dracula and being abused by him.
 They recently had a close call with vampire hunters who almost killed the count, so the duo moves to New Orleans to recuperate.
 There, Renfield discovers a 12-step self-help group for people in codependent relationships.
 He tracks down one of the group member's abusive lovers so he can give him to Dracula without feeling remorse, but they are attacked by an assassin hired by the rival Lobo crime family, whom Renfield kills.

-The assassin's boss Teddy Lobo drives off and runs into a sobriety checkpoint that is run by police officer Rebecca Quincy, who arrests Teddy.
-At the police station, Teddy is released from custody, while Rebecca has a confrontation with her sister Kate, an FBI agent.
+The assassin's boss Teddy Lobo drives off and runs into a sobriety checkpoint that is run by police officer Rebecca Quincy, who arrests him.
+At the police station, Teddy is released, while Rebecca has a confrontation with her sister Kate, an FBI agent.

-Dracula tells Renfield that the criminals he has brought as food are insufficient and that the vampire desires the blood of the pure.
-Renfield goes to a restaurant to abduct commoners while Rebecca is also led there by clues from the crime scene.
+Dracula tells Renfield that the criminals he has brought as food are insufficient and he desires the blood of the pure.
+Renfield goes to a restaurant to abduct commoners while Rebecca is led there by clues from the crime scene.
 The two are caught in an attack on Rebecca's life that Teddy has been pressured into making.
-Instead, Renfield and Rebecca defend themselves, killing several gang members, and leading Teddy to escape.
+Renfield and Rebecca defend themselves, killing several gang members.